cseanburns/systems-librarianship/src/01-history-linux-unix.md

 ## Short History of GNU, 1980s through today

-- The GNU Hurd is still under active development, but it's the pre-production state.
+The history of GNU,
+particularly the GNU Hurd kernel, traces back to the 1980s and continues to evolve today.
+The GNU Hurd, despite its long development process, remains in a pre-production state.
-- The last release was 0.9 on December 2016.
+The latest release of this kernel was version 0.9, which came out in December 2016.
-- A complete OS based on the GNU Hurd can be downloaded and ran.
+Even though it has not yet reached full maturity, a complete operating system based on the GNU Hurd can be downloaded and run.
+For example,
-  For example: [Debian GNU/Hurd][debianhurd]
+[Debian GNU/Hurd][debianhurd]
+represents one such implementation.
+This ongoing work on the GNU Hurd exemplifies the free and open-source community's commitment to innovation and collaboration, maintaining a spirit of exploration that has driven the software landscape for decades.

 ## Free and Open Source Licenses